moerv9/sentiment/docs/7_Visualisation.md

 </br>

 Summing up, there is a lot of improvement for different strategies to trade cryptocurrency based on the sentiment, but the foundation of all the technological necessities has been set.
+Visualising these metrics has been very insightful and helped a lot when figuring out the next steps and see what happens in the background.
+This way of development was similar to test-driven-development, because it allowed for easy debugging and testing locally before deploying to the real-time release.

 </br>